TheTeamAMDHackathon/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 We deployed the final trained policy to the AMD Ryzen™ AI-powered Dell laptop.
 This edge device performed real-time inference, processing the live feeds from the three cameras and sending control commands to the SO-101 robot.
 This enabled the robot to autonomously execute the full three-floor Kapla construction task, demonstrating a complete and efficient "cloud-to-edge" workflow.
 Thanks to being built on the relatively small ACT as well as decoupling the logic between client and server as to infer in batch, it performed smoothly without junky movements.

-[Insert image or short video of the robot performing inference and stacking blocks here]

 ### 4. Ease of Use & Generalizability